 Count cells between two numbers

-To count cells between two numbers in Excel, you can use the COUNTBETWEEN function or the COUNTIFS function.
+To count cells between two numbers in Excel, you can use the COUNTIFS function or the COUNTBETWEEN function.

 How to count cells between two numbers?